joinself/developer-docs/content/sdk/facts/recurrent/_index.en.md

 title: "Recurrent requests"
 date: 2022-02-15T11:02:05+06:00
 icon: "ti-loop"
-description: "Do not store sensitive data, request it" type : "docs"
+description: "Do not store PII, request it" type : "docs"
 weight: 6
 custom_title: "Recurrent request<div class='subtitle'>Allow recurrent requests for a defined period of time</div>"
 toc: true
 ---

-As we've seen on [Facts](facts/) section you can request a user's verified data through the facts service.
+As illustrated in [Facts](facts/) a user's verified data can be requested using the Facts service.

-This becomes really useful when you can use the data at the moment.
-However, if you need to access the same data periodically or some time in the future, you'll be forced to store it.
+This becomes really useful if accurate data is needed in real time.

-Self recurrent requests feature allows you to **access the same data for a specific period of time** without having to wait for user's acceptance, so you don't need to store it on your servers.
+If data is required periodically, Self's recurrent requests allow the same data to be accessed for a specified period without requiring re-authorization by the user.
+This avoids the organization needing to store and protect the data.

-Recurrent requests looks exactly the same as a regular fact request, except it makes use of allowed_for modifier, let's see an example.
+Recurrent requests are exactly the same as regular fact requests, except for the addition of an allowed_for modifier as demonstrated below:

 {{% tabs groupId="language" %}}
     {{% tab "Ruby" %}}